So when Butler and Virginia Commonwealth meet in the Final Four, what will they do? Compare slingshots?

 Until the last week before the regular season, nobody knew if Butler and VCU would even make the tournament.
 Butler had to win its conference tournament to ensure a bid.
 VCU had to wait until the selection committee made ESPN analysts throw up.

 And now here they are.
 Duke is gone.
 Ohio State is gone.
+Every No. 1 and 2 seed is gone.
+And Butler and VCU are still standing, ready to meet in the Final Four.

 If eighth-seeded Butler makes the title game -- ladies and gentlemen, that is now the chalk pick -- the Bulldogs will play for the championship for the second straight year.
 Yes, just like the Patrick Ewing Georgetown teams, the Christian Laettner-Grant Hill-Bobby Hurley Duke teams, the Fab Five, and the James Worthy-Sam Perkins North Carolina teams.
+Butler.

 Meanwhile, in the other semifinal we have Connecticut and Kentucky.
 Connecticut is led by Jim Calhoun, who was recently suspended for orchestrating one of the uglier cheating scandals in recent college basketball history.
 (You may call Connecticut by its nickname: You Con.)
-And to most people, Calhoun will be the
+And to most people, Calhoun will be the likable coach in that game.
+On the other bench is John Calipari, who owned the patent on all jokes about vacating Final Four berths, though he later had to vacate the patent.

 Calhoun was found guilty of worse than anything Calipari has personally been found guilty of, but no matter.
 Right or wrong, fairly or unfairly, Cal is the most disliked college hoops coach in America.
 Even Jerry Tarkanian was sort of endearing.
 It's not just Calipari's scandals at Memphis and UMass.
 It's that he revels in the one-and-done, don't-even-fake-that-you-want-to-graduate nature of today's game.
 In the minds of most college basketball fans, the current Kentucky program only has two redeeming qualities: Ashley Judd, and pictures of Ashley Judd.
 (Not that Kentucky fans care.
 They are the most passionate fans in the sport.
 Their team is in the Final Four again, and they aren't going to apologize for it.)